- Very comfortable

 The bike’s geometry is classified as ‘Road Comfort Geometry’, which is aimed at longer rides.
 This is perhaps most obvious in the bike’s wheelbase, which is over 1,000mm long for extra stability.
 The very tall head tube also puts you in an upright position, which is comfortable when riding in a straight line but I did find it unbalanced and a little twitchy when riding out of the saddle at slow speeds – up a climb for example or when starting behind traffic.
 It also doesn’t help the handling of the bike on descents either, when you want to put your weight over the front wheel to lean the bike into corners or take the sharp racing lines.

-Cube Attain GTC Race: Impressive value for money
+Cube Attain GTC Race: Specification

 Presumably to facilitate the bike’s good value for the money, it uses Continental Grand Sport 25mm tyres.
 I’d swap them out for something with a bit more rolling speed.

-However, while the Ultegra groupset might grab all the attention, it was the own-brand Cube Nuance saddle that stole the specification show.
+For me however, it was the own-brand Cube Nuance saddle that stole the specification show.
 It’s similar in comfort and feeling to the Specialized Power or the Pro Stealth.
 The latter are two of my favourite saddles so it’s no surprise that I liked it.
 I really felt like I could ride for hours on that perch.

 The Cube Wing Race handlebar has a backsweep designed to put you in an even more upright position.
 I had no problems with it other than when it was partnered with the stubby stem specced as standard it was quite extreme.
 It’s just worth noting in case you have a preferred position.